rachelbaker/Font-Awesome-WordPress-Plugin/readme.txt

 == Description ==

-Font Awesome is a pictographic font set of 361 icons.
+Font Awesome is a pictographic font set of 370 icons.
 The icons are infinitely scalable and screen reader compatible.

-A full list of the 361 Font Awesome icons is available: [FontAwesomeIconsCheatsheet.pdf](http://f.cl.ly/items/2e1b3q3g081M173m070I/FontAwesomeIconsCheatsheet.pdf)
+A full list of the 370 Font Awesome icons is available: [Font Awesome Cheatsheet](http://fontawesome.io/cheatsheet/)

 To use any of the Font Awesome icons on your WordPress site you have three options: